storepeter/DualFirmware_Marlin_Klipper/README.md

 ### Backup current firmware from ATmega2560

 Connect your favorite ISP tool,
-I use USBasp from China which were running very old firmware and needed a software update.  (see avr-dualboot/README.USBasp
+I use cheap USBasp-clones from China which were running very old firmware. see avr-dualboot/README.USBasp if this applies to you too.

 First we should backup the Firmware currently on the MCU

 	$ make backup

-A full backup of the current firmware including bootloader but not fuse settings is created, check it out for me it was:
+A full backup of the current firmware including bootloader but not fuse settings is created, check it out, for me it was:

 	$ ls avr-dualboot/Preserved_Firmware/usb-Silicon_Labs_CP2102_USB_to_UART_Bridge_Controller_0001-if00-port0
 ```